-We have audited Tate County School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Tate County School District's major federal programs for the year ended June 30, 2016.
-Tate County School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Tate County School District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on Tate County School District's major federal program for the year ended June 30, 2017.
+The Tate County School District's major federal program is identified in the summary of the auditor's results section of the accompanying schedule of findings and questioned costs.